-In the following paragraphs, we will discuss why limiting children’s internet access at home is necessary and different ways to achieve it.
-We’ll explain the easiest and most comprehensive method: using Safes parental control suite.
-But first, let’s discuss why it is necessary to limit children’s access to the internet at home.
+In the following paragraphs, we’ll talk about different ways to limit children’s internet access at home.
+We’ll also explain the easiest and most comprehensive method: using Safes parental control suite.

 You can use any of the five methods listed below to restrict internet access at home: